Cookie Dough Ice Cream (Keto, Dairy-Free, GF)

 To make the cookie dough:

 - Stir together all ingredients (except chocolate chips) in a medium mixing bowl.
 Mix for about 1 minute to let the flour absorb.
-If it's still too wet, add 1 tsp at a time until it's a dough consistency.
+If it's still too wet, add 1 teaspoon at a time until it's a dough consistency.
 Fold in chocolate chips.

 - Spread dough onto a plate lined with parchment, slice into chunks, and freeze until the ice cream is churning.